crowdsourcing-class/crowdsourcing-class.github.io/final-project-part4.md

 1. <b>README file</b> explaining the directory structure of your repository and what each script does.
 Be obscenely verbose and clear about where everything is and what it does.
 If we can't find the code you are talking about, we cannot grade it accurately (or at all).

-2. <b>Flow diagram</b>: You should update the flow diagram from your previous submission to outline the major components/stages of your final product, and how they depend on eachother.
+2. <b>Flow diagram</b>: You should update the flow diagram from your previous submission to outline the major components/stages of your final product, and how they depend on each other.
 This should contain somewhere an aggregation module and a quality control module.

 3. <b>Screenshots/figures</b> You should include a short written "demo" of your project in PDF format.
 For the engineering-heavy projects, this can be simply a walk-through of all of the use-cases of your app.
 If yours is a more scientific study, your PDB should include your figures and analyses of your results.
 Your full written discussion will be in the questionnaire, but your PDF writeup is meant to keep all of your visual aides (screenshots, tables, charts, etc.) in one place.
 Your figures should be clearly labeled and captioned.
 You can and should point to these figures in your responses in the questionnaire.